Windows81/Roblox-Freedom-Distribution/README.md

 <h1 align="center"><img src="freedom.png" height="20px"/> Rōblox: Freedom Distribution <img src="freedom.png" height="20px"/></h1>

-A Rōblox 'revival' framework built with Python; tested on Python 3.10 and 3.12.
+**A Rōblox 'revival' framework built with Python; tested on Python 3.10 and 3.12.**

+**If you worked with Python before, _initial_ [setup](#installation) is supposed to take less than a minute.
+Why _initial_?
+Freedom Distribution automatically downloads additional data (at most 110 MiB) for you.**

-Adapted from the [Rōblox Filtering Disabled](https://jetray.itch.io/roblox-filtering-disabled) project by Jetray, et al.
+Initial adaptation from the [Rōblox Filtering Disabled](https://jetray.itch.io/roblox-filtering-disabled) project by Jetray, et al.

 Users can host their own server instances of Rōblox using binaries from 2018-07-25 or 2021-01-25.